thedarmen/chill-guy-plugin/README.md

-Here’s the updated \`README.md\` tailored to the simplified structure of your GitHub repository:

-\---

 \# Meme Window IntelliJ Plugin

 This repository contains the IntelliJ IDEA plugin "Meme Window" along with the source code of the \`Meme Window\` program for review.